-- directly appointing, retaining, evaluating, compensating and terminating our independent auditors; - discussing with our independent registered public accounting firm auditors their independence from management; - reviewing with our independent registered public accounting firm auditors the scope and results of their audit; - · pre-approving all audit and permissible non-audit services to be performed by the independent registered public accounting firm; - overseeing the financial reporting process and discussing with management and our independent registered public accounting firm the interim and annual financial statements that we file with the SEC; and - reviewing and monitoring our accounting principles, policies and financial and accounting controls.
+- directly appointing, retaining, evaluating, compensating and terminating our independent auditors; - discussing with our independent registered public accounting firm auditors their independence from management; - reviewing with our independent registered public accounting firm auditors the scope and results of their audit; - pre-approving all audit and permissible non-audit services to be performed by the independent registered public accounting firm; - overseeing the financial reporting process and discussing with management and our independent registered public accounting firm the interim and annual financial statements that we file with the SEC; and - reviewing and monitoring our accounting principles, policies and financial and accounting controls.

 Compensation Committee.
 The Compensation Committee currently consists of Messrs.
 Bruckmann and Karlson.
-The board of directors will nominate a third director within the timeframe required by applicable SEC and The Nasdaq National Market rules and regulations.
-The composition of the Compensation Committee will satisfy the independence and other requirements of the SEC and The Nasdaq National Market rules.
+The board of directors will nominate a third director.
+All committee members will be independent as defined in applicable SEC and The Nasdaq National Market rules.